anis-bougrine/BoldNet_website_Frontend_code/README.md

 # GOLBYTE_Frontend_code
-The front-end of a personnel website developed with React
+The front-end code of a personnel website developed with React